EXCCoin/exccdata/README.md

 See the [Insight API documentation](docs/Insight_API_documentation.md) for further details.

-### dcrdata API
+### exccdata API

-The dcrdata API is a REST API accessible via HTTP.
-To call the dcrdata API, use the `/api` path prefix.
+The exccdata API is a REST API accessible via HTTP.
+To call the exccdata API, use the `/api` path prefix.

 #### Endpoint List